 Recognizing the need to provide health care and compensation to these heroes who became victims themselves, the Zadroga 9/11 Health and Compensation Act was proposed in the United States Congress.
 The law will also provide benefits and recovery for most individuals living or working in Lower Manhattan who also became ill.

-Contact us now at 888-746-8212 to learn more about the September 11th Victim Fund and the Zadroga 9/11 Health and Compensation Act, and to inquire as to whether you will be eligible to participate.
+Contact us now at 888.746.8212 to learn more about the September 11th Victim Fund and the Zadroga 9/11 Health and Compensation Act, and to inquire if you will be eligible to participate.

 Zadroga Act and UFOA retirees

-Recently, the New York City accident attorneys from Barasch McGarry Salzman & Penson, PC were invited to Washington to meet with the Department of Justice lawyers who are in charge of the implementation of the Zadroga Act.
+Recently, the New York City accident attorneys from Barasch McGarry Salzman & Penson, PC were invited to Washington to meet with the Department of Justice lawyers in charge of the implementation of the Zadroga Act.
 They are currently in the very beginning stages of choosing the new special master and writing the regulations that will apply soon.
-These regulations are going to determine which cancers will be covered, whether Post Traumatic Stress Order, PTSD is compensable, and whether prior claimants can bring supplemental claims for their latent injuries and subsequent disability.
+These regulations will determine which cancers will be covered, if Post Traumatic Stress Order, PTSD is compensable, and if prior claimants can bring supplemental claims for their latent injuries and subsequent disability.
 Read more on Barasch McGarry Salzman & Penson, PC meeting regarding the Zadroga Act and UFOA Retirees.